 The picture above shows the effect of the offset current on the output waveforms.
 It is clear that there are two types of offset current one that causes the negative offset in the output waveform and one that causes the positive offset in the output waveform.
 The ideal case for zero offset current is also shown in the figure above.

-That is all for now I hope this post would be helpful for you/ in the next posts I will come up with more interesting applications of the Operational Amplifier.
+That is all for now I hope this post op amp input bias current and offset current would be helpful for you/ in the next posts I will come up with more interesting applications of the Operational Amplifier.
 Till then stay connected, keep reading and enjoy learning.